 Contractors.
-Alterations may be made or installed only by contractors and subcontractors which have been approved by Landlord, which approval Landlord will not unreasonably withhold or delay.
-Before proceeding with any Alterations, Tenant agrees to provide Landlord with ten (10) days' prior written notice and Tenant's contractors must obtain and maintain, on behalf of Tenant and at Tenant's sole cost and expense, all necessary governmental permits and approvals for the commencement and completion of such Alterations.
+Alterations may be made or installed only by contractors and subcontractors which have been approved by Landlord, which approval Landlord will not unreasonably withhold or delay; provided, however, Landlord reserves the right to require that Landlord's contractor for the Building be given the first opportunity to bid for any Alteration work.
+Before proceeding with any Alterations, Tenant agrees to provide Landlord with ten (10) days prior written notice and Tenant's contractors must obtain and maintain, on behalf of Tenant and at Tenant's sole cost and expense: (i) all necessary governmental permits and approvals for the commencement and completion of such Alterations; and (ii) if requested by Landlord, a completion and lien indemnity bond, or other surety, reasonably satisfactory to Landlord for such Alterations.
 Throughout the performance of any Alterations, Tenant agrees to obtain, or cause its contractors to obtain, workers compensation insurance and general liability insurance in compliance with the provisions of Paragraph 19 of this Lease.

 Contractors.
-Schedule 3.20(b) of the JJMA Disclosure Schedules contains a list of all independent contractors (excluding subcontractors) currently engaged by JJMA, along with the date of retention and rate of remuneration, most recent increase (or decrease) in remuneration and amount thereof, for each such Person.
-Except as set forth on Schedule 3.20(b) of the JJMA Disclosure Schedules, none of such independent contractors is a party to a written agreement or contract with JJMA.
-Each independent contractor who is a party to a written agreement has entered into customary covenants regarding confidentiality, non-competition and assignment of inventions and copyrights in such Person’s agreement with JJMA, a copy of which has been previously delivered to the Buyer.
-For the purposes of applicable Law, including without limitation the IRC, all independent contractors who are, or within the last six (6) years have been, engaged by JJMA are bona fide independent contractors and not employees of JJMA except as noted on Schedule 3.20(b), each independent contractor is terminable on not less than thirty days notice, without any obligation to pay severance or a termination fee.
+Schedule 3.27(b) contains a list of all independent contractors (excluding subcontractors) currently engaged by Company, along with the position, date of retention and rate of remuneration, most recent increase (or decrease) in remuneration and amount thereof, for each such Person.
+Except as set forth on Schedule 3.27(b), no independent contractor is a party to a written agreement or contract with Company.
+Each such independent contractor has entered into Company’s standard form of independent contractor/consultant confidentiality, non-competition and assignment of inventions agreement with Company, a copy of which has been previously delivered to the Buyer.
+For the purposes of applicable Law, including without limitation the Code, all independent contractors who are, or within the last three (3) years have been, engaged by Company are bona fide independent contractors and not employees of Company.
+Except as noted on Schedule 3.27(b), each independent contractor is terminable upon thirty days notice, without any obligation to pay severance or a termination fee.